Is Fear Holding You Back From Change?

 How Can You Enable Your Own Courage To Grow?

 One thing the research made clear was how hard it is for most of us to find the courage to tackle our problems, even if we’re suffering quite severely.
 Often it takes a real crisis for us to begin naming and facing our difficulties.

 But everyone has the capacity for courage, even if we struggle to express it.
 And my studies showed there are certain things everyone can do to help nurture the seedlings of their courage more effectively:

 1. Know what motivates you: We all need something to give us a sense of purpose for change.
-It’s what generates and sustains courage when the going gets tough.
+It’s what underpins and sustains courage when the going gets tough.
 But what motivates each person may be completely different.
 In my research, people talked about being motivated by all sorts of things, such as wanting to be a better dad, or caring-for-self, or religious faith, or an “I’ll-show-them” anger at past ill-treatment.
 So it’s important to identify and continually remind yourself of your own personal motivators.

 2. Notice your courageous ‘qualities’: Many people would hesitate to say they were feeling courageous.
 But they may well be able to notice certain aspects of courage beginning to appear in their lives.
 These may be internal experiences like a growing sense of energy, confidence, strength, or feeling heartened.
 Or they may be external behaviours such as speaking out, setting boundaries, or challenging the status quo.
 Simply recognising these qualities as they begin to emerge – either in your counselling sessions or in your life in general – can give your courage the air it needs to grow and flourish.